smartlegionlab/smartpasslib/README.md

     CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-***

-    Licensed under the terms of the BSD 3-Clause License (see LICENSE for details).
-    Copyright © 2018-2025, A.A.
-Suvorov
-    All rights reserved.